 Jump ahead to find:

-The Tokyo Summer Olympics begin with the Opening Ceremony on 24 July, which is always an inspiring spectacle.
+The Tokyo Summer Olympics will begin with the Opening Ceremony, which is always an inspiring spectacle.
 This event will take place at the New National Stadium, which has a capacity of 60,102.
 The stadium is situated in Shinjuku.